kuking/seof/README.md

 It derives a file-wide key using [scrypt](http://www.tarsnap.com/scrypt.html) with a provided string password, the file is sliced into blocks of n bytes (decided at creation time.).
-Each block is encrypted and sealed using three AES256/GCM envelops, one inside the other, with three different nonces achieving both [confidentiality and authenticity](https://en.wikipedia.org/wiki/Authenticated_encryption).
+Each block is encrypted and sealed using three AES256/GCM envelops, one inside the other, with three different keys and nonces achieving both [confidentiality and authenticity](https://en.wikipedia.org/wiki/Authenticated_encryption).
 File wide integrity is warrantied by signing blocks and avoiding empty sparse blocks.